m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 The primary focus of the DFS lesson was the caching mechanisms, which were useful to improve performance as seen by clients and scalability as supported by the servers.

-We didn’t talk about how the multiple file servers share and coordinate the application state amongst themselves.
-We also didn’t talk about the scenario in which all of the nodes in the system were both servers and clients (peers).
+We didn't talk about how the multiple file servers share and coordinate the application state amongst themselves.
+We also didn't talk about the scenario in which all of the nodes in the system were both servers and clients (peers).

 ## Peer Distributed Applications
 Often it is hard to distinguish between servers and clients in a system.
 The state of an application can be shared across all nodes, with different nodes both requesting and serving state at different points in times.